-In the time since, the project has expanded to produce faculty profiles that spotlight some of the interesting and innovative things our teachers are doing inside and outside the classroom, as well as short dramatic works that serve as a vehicle for students and interns to gain experience as actors in front of the camera and also as technicians and artists behind it.
+In the time since, the project has expanded to produce faculty profiles that spotlight some of the interesting and innovative things our teachers are doing as well as short dramatic works that serve as a vehicle for students and interns to gain experience as actors in front of the camera and also as technicians and artists behind it.
+CITL Films has also partnered with McConnell Library and other community partners to produce numerous documentary pieces on music and area war veterans.
 Below are descriptions of our productions to date, all of which are featured on this site as well as on our Vimeo channel.

 RADFORD VETERANS LIVING HISTORY

 An ongoing collaboration between the CITL, McConnell Library and The Glencoe Museum that documents the experiences of area veterans who served in the Second World War and Vietnam War.
 Completed interviews are preserved by McConnell Library's Archives and Special Collections -- visit this link to view.